Everyone has moments where your whole life changes.

 She has since updated it, Flexible Dieting 2.0, which is one of four e-books on her website.
 Cagney has stopped doing nutrition seminars and, while still doing some nutrition coaching for athletes, she’s more passionate now about sobriety and helping people improve their lives.

-Recently re-located back to Reno, Cagney opened Black Iron Gym on May 1, which she operated remotely for the first six months.
+After relocating back to Reno, Cagney opened Black Iron Gym on May 1, 2015 which she operated remotely for the first six months.

-Being an in-person presence has forced the natural introvert to be more social, something that still gives her anxiety in large groups as she spent most of her young life not knowing how to be in social situations sober.
+Being an in-person presence at the gym has forced the natural introvert to be more social, something that still gives her anxiety in large groups as she spent most of her young life not knowing how to be in social situations sober.

 She hopes to help others avoid some of her struggles with this non-profit, the next project for the restless Cagney, who works best when she is doing and creating and challenged.